ros-navigation/navigation2/nav2_mppi_controller/README.md

 If you don't require path following behavior (e.g. just want to follow a goal pose and let the model predictive elements decide the best way to accomplish that), you may easily remove the PathAlign, PathFollow and PathAngle critics.

 By default, the controller is tuned and has the capabilities established in the PathAlign/Obstacle critics to generally follow the path closely when no obstacles prevent it, but able to deviate from the path when blocked.
 See `PathAlignCritic::score()` for details, but it is disabled when the local path is blocked so the obstacle critic takes over in that state.
+The ``ObstacleBypassCritic`` can be helpful to bypass around obstacles on the path, if desired.
+Just make sure to have a reasoanble prediction horizon (model_dt * time_steps), prune distance, and costmap sensor range to see far enough ahead to start going around an obstacle before approaching it to slow down.
+As such, `min_distance_occupancy_check >= prediction horizon`, in general.

 If you want to slow further on approach to goal, consider increasing the ``threshold_to_consider`` parameters to give a hand off from the path tracking critics to the goal approach critics sooner - then tune those critics for your profile of interest.